-Counterparty Credit Risk of Over the Counter ("OTC") Derivative Contracts, Repo-Style Transactions and Eligible Margin Loans
+Counterparty Credit Risk of Over the Counter Derivative Contracts, Repo-Style Transactions and Eligible Margin Loans

 Counterparty Credit Risk for Northern Trust primarily arises from OTC currency and interest rate derivatives and from indemnified securities lending transactions, which in turn are derived from a variety of funding, treasury, trading and custody-related activities.
+Credit exposure to counterparties is managed by use of a framework for setting limits by product type and exposure tenor.